 Yes, Sony will continue its PlayStation Plus subscription service on PS5.
 To what extent the service will change is unknown at this point, but you can count on your membership carrying over to the new console.

 Will PS5 have PS Now?

-As with PS Plus, PlayStation Now is guaranteed to play a part on PS5.
+As with PS Plus, PlayStation Now is confirmed to play a part on PS5.
 If you've subscribed to the on-demand service, you'll almost certainly be able to carry everything across to PS5 with no trouble.